 On our VPS platform you use SSH to make a connection from your computer with your Linux VPS, and to control your VPS by means of command-line.

-How do I use SSH?
+How do I use / connect over SSH?

 All control panel installations (DirectAdmin, Plesk and cPanel) and most of the OS's offered by us come with an SSH server', or offer the possibility to install an SSH server during the installation of your VPS.
 The installation of an SSH server falls therefore outside of the scope of this manual.